 Students interested in simultaneously pursuing a degree in a second option must fulfill all the requirements of the computer science option.
 Courses may be used to simultaneously fulfill requirements in both options.
-However, it is required that students have at least 63 units of computer science courses numbered 80abc, 81abc, or 114 and above that are not simultaneously used for fulfilling a requirement of the second option, i.e., requirement 3 in computer science must be fulfilled using courses that are not simultaneously used for fulfilling a requirement of the second option.
+However, it is required that students have at least 63 units of computer science courses numbered 80abc, 81abc, or 114 and above that are not simultaneously used for fulfilling a requirement of the second option, i.e., requirement 4 in computer science must be fulfilled using courses that are not simultaneously used for fulfilling a requirement of the second option.
 To enroll in the program, the student should meet and discuss his/her plans with the option representative.
 In general, approval is contingent on good academic performance by the student and demonstrated ability for handling the heavier course load.

-- 1. CS 1; CS 2; CS 4; Ma/CS 6 a or Ma 121 a; CS 11; CS 21 or CS/EE/Ma 129 a; CS 24; CS 38; E 10, E 11. - 2.
-One of the following: - a.
-An undergraduate thesis (CS 80 abc) supervised by a CS faculty member. - b.
+- 1. CS fundamentals.
+CS 1; CS 2; CS 4; CS 11, - 2.
+Intermediate CS.
+CS 21; CS 24; CS 38. - 3.
+CS Project Sequence.
+One of the following: - An undergraduate thesis (CS 80abc) supervised by a CS faculty member. - b.
 A project in computer science, mentored by the student's academic adviser or a sponsoring faculty member.
-The sequence must extend at least two quarters and total at least 18 units of CS 81 abc. - c.
-Any of the following three-quarter sequences involving a large project in their last quarter.
-Each of the sequences is expected to be available yearly, with the exception of sequence vi. - i.
+The sequence must extend at least two quarters and total at least 18 units of CS 81abc. - c.
+Any of the following three-quarter sequences.
+Each of the sequences is expected to be available (nearly) yearly. - i.
 Databases: CS 121, CS 122, CS 123. - ii.
-VLSI: Either of the three-term sequences CS/EE 181 abc or CS 185 abc. - iii.
-Networking & Distributed Systems: Either CS 141 c or CS/EE 145 combined with two courses chosen from CS 141 ab, CS/EE 143, and CS/EE 144. - iv.
-Learning & Vision: At least three courses chosen from ME/CS 132 a, EE/CNS/CS 148 ab, CS/CNS/EE 154, 155, 156 ab, 159, CNS/Bi/EE/CS 186, CNS/Bi/Ph/CS 187, including at least one of 156 b, 148 b, and 159. - v.
-Graphics: CS/CNS 174 and two other CS 17 x courses. - 3.
-A total of 63 CS units that are not applied to requirement 1, and that are either numbered CS 114 and above or are in satisfaction of requirement 2. - In addition to the above requirements, 36 units in Ma, ACM, or CS; 18 units in EAS or Ma; and 9 units not labeled PE or PA. - 5.
-Units used to fulfill the Institute core requirements do not count toward any of the option requirements.
-Pass/fail grading cannot be elected for courses taken to satisfy option requirements.
-Passing grades must be earned in a total of 486 units, including all courses used to satisfy the above requirements.
+Graphics: CS/CNS 174 and two other CS 17x courses. iii.
+Learning & Vision: At least three courses chosen from - ME/CS 132ab, EE/CNS/CS 148 ab, CS/CNS/EE 154, 155, 156 ab, 159, CNS/Bi/EE/CS 186, including at least one of 156 b, 148 b, 132 b or 159.